 Alexander Starritt was born half-Scots, half-German in 1985, and grew up in the Scottish north-east.
 Educated in Edinburgh and at Oxford, he translates fiction, poetry and academia from German, including Stefan Zweig's A Chess Story.
 He has reviewed for the Times Literary Supplement, the Spectator and the Mail on Sunday, and his short fiction has been shortlisted for the Paris Literary Prize.

-His debut novel, THE BEAST, will be published by Head of Zeus in 2017.
+His debut novel, THE BEAST, was published by Head of Zeus in 2017.

 Praise for THE BEAST (2017):